-The clinical education placement process is designed to distribute available clinical education resources fairly and equitably for all students.
+The CE placement process is designed to distribute available CE resources as fairly as possible for all students.
 Students' preferences for clinical sites are matched with available clinical placements using EXXAT's Student Training and Education Placement Software (STEPS).
-STEPS is a comprehensive, fully integrated tool that allows universities, students and clinical sites to manage all information related to clinical education placements in a centralized cloud-based system.
+STEPS is a comprehensive, fully integrated tool that allows universities, students, and CE sites to manage information related to CE experiences in a centralized cloud-based system.
 The placement system is deployed on the cloud, which ensures 24/7 secure, real-time access to clinical site information.

-During the selection and match process, students are able to search through all available slots for a particular clinical education experience and select preferred slots for their learning opportunities list.
+During the selection and match process, students can review available slots for a particular CE experience and select preferred slots for their learning opportunities list.
 Students then rank their preferred slots in the order of preference.
-The placement system then matches students based on all choices that are submitted from the class.
-There may be one to two rounds per selection cycle.
+The placement system then matches students based on all submitted student learning opportunity lists.
+There may be one or more rounds per selection cycle.

-Some clinical education sites allow an early selection via application/interview or first come, first served basis.
+Some CE sites allow an early selection via application/interview or first come, first served basis.
 Information about these sites and relevant deadlines are posted on EXXAT.
-Interested students may apply for placement in those sites prior to the match process noted above.
+Interested students may apply for placement at those sites prior to the match process noted above.
 If a student is accepted, they will not have to participate in the match process for the assigned clinical education experience.